Skip to content

 When to useOn develop after git pull when merge conflicts are present

-What it doesDetects conflicts, understands each side's intent, resolves them (keeping both sides where possible), verifies no markers remain, runs tests, and commits.
+What it doesDetects conflicts, understands each side's intent, resolves them (keeping both sides where possible).
+For truly contradictory changes uses AskUserQuestion with keep A / keep B / combine.
+Then runs /verify and commits.

 /review-changes